Tap-Payments/goSellSDK-AndroidX/README.md

          */
         private fun configureApp(){
             GoSellSDK.init(this, "sk_test_kovrMB0mupFJXfNZWx6Etg5y","company.tap.goSellSDKExample")  // to be replaced by merchant, you can contact tap support team to get you credentials

-            GoSellSDK.setLocale("ar")//  if you dont pass locale then default locale EN will be used }
+        }
 ```
 1. **`authToken`** - to authorize your requests.// Secret key (format: "sk_XXXXXXXXXXXXXXXXXXXXXXXX")